Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Abstract

 \section{Abstract}

-Large language models have enabled agents that reason, plan, and interact with tools and environments to accomplish complex tasks.
-As these agents operate over extended interaction horizons, their effectiveness increasingly depends on adapting behavior to individual users and maintaining continuity across time, giving rise to personalized LLM-powered agents.
-In such long-term, user-dependent settings, personalization permeates the entire decision pipeline rather than remaining confined to surface-level generation.
+Large language models have enabled agentic systems that reason, plan, and interact with tools and environments to accomplish complex tasks.
+As these agents operate over extended interaction horizons, their effectiveness increasingly depends on adapting behavior to individual users and maintaining continuity across interactions, giving rise to personalized LLM-powered agents (PLAs).
+In such long-term, user-dependent settings, personalization permeates the entire decision pipeline rather than remaining confined to surface-level response generation.
 This survey provides a capability-oriented review of personalized LLM-powered agents.
-We organize the literature around four interdependent components: profile modeling, memory, planning, and action execution.
-Using this taxonomy, we synthesize representative methods and analyze how user signals are represented, propagated, and utilized, highlighting cross-component interactions and recurring design trade-offs.
-We further examine evaluation metrics and benchmarks tailored to personalized agents, summarize application scenarios spanning general assistance to specialized domains, and outline future directions for research and deployment.
-By offering a structured framework for understanding and designing personalized LLM-powered agents, this survey charts a roadmap toward more user-aligned, adaptive, robust, and deployable agentic systems, accelerating progress from prototype personalization to scalable real-world assistants.
+Existing work is organized around four interdependent capabilities: profile modeling, memory, planning, and action execution.
+Using this taxonomy, representative methods are synthesized and analyzed to illustrate how user signals are represented, propagated, and utilized across the agent pipeline, highlighting cross-component interactions and recurring design challenges.
+Evaluation metrics and benchmarking paradigms tailored to personalized agents are further examined, along with application scenarios ranging from conversational assistants to domain-specific expert systems.
+By clarifying the design space of personalization in agent systems, this survey provides a structured foundation for developing more user-aligned, adaptive, and deployable LLM-powered agents.

 \ccsdesc[500]{General and reference~Surveys and overviews} \ccsdesc[500]{Human-centered computing} \ccsdesc[500]{Computing methodologies~Intelligent agents}

 \keywords{Personalization, Personalized LLM-powered Agent}